View full guide »

-Unlike a court-appointed receiver, a private receiver's loyalties lie primarily with the creditor that appointed it, and it will work to maximize recoveries for that creditor.
-Privately appointed receivers usually have broad powers, including the power to carry on the business and to sell the debtor's assets by auction, tender or private sale.
+Unlike a court-appointed receiver, a private receiver's loyalties are primarily to the creditor that appointed it, and it will work to maximize recoveries for that creditor.
+Privately appointed receivers usually have powers that include the power to carry on the debtor's business and to sell the debtor's assets by auction, tender or private sale.

 Although private appointments can reduce costs and delays, and provide the secured creditor with greater control over the realization process, it is often advisable to obtain a court appointment.
 This is especially true where there are major disputes among creditors or with the debtor, or in any case where it is clear that the assistance of the court will be required throughout the receivership.
-It is also often important for potential purchasers of insolvent businesses' assets to have the ability to obtain court approval of asset sales and an order vesting title in the purchaser.
+As a practical matter, if a receiver will be operating the debtor’s business after appointment a court appointment will usually be sought.
+Court appointments will also often be required where potential purchasers of the debtor's assets want court approval of asset sales and orders vesting title.

 b.
 Court appointment of a receiver

 Jurisdiction for the court appointment of a receiver is found in the provincial rules of court and in section 243 of the BIA (National Receiver).
 A receiver can be appointed under the rules of court alone, but it is more common for the appointment to be made under both the BIA and the rules of court.

 Court appointment of a receiver typically begins with a secured creditor commencing an action or application against the debtor.
 The receiver is then appointed in a summary proceeding within the action or application.
 The order appointing the receiver normally:

 - Stays proceedings against the receiver, the debtor and its property

 - Provides the receiver with control over the assets of the debtor